 Is this just blog writing?

 No. The main focus is on website content that supports business goals, page quality, and organic search visibility.
-That may include articles in some cases, but it is not limited to blog content.
+Articles may be part of that work in some cases, but the core emphasis is usually on pages that help the site explain services more clearly and support stronger performance overall.

 Can this help service pages convert better too?

 Yes.
 Better content should support both search relevance and user clarity.
-A stronger page usually does a better job of explaining the service and moving the visitor forward.
+A stronger page usually does a better job of explaining the offer, reducing uncertainty, and moving the visitor toward the next step.

 Build stronger pages with stronger content